Running with your dog: the ultimate guide

 Running with your dog is a great way to keep your running fun while bringing along and exercising your four-legged friends.
-There are often a handful of questions that get thrown around when talking about running with a dog.
-To answer these questions, we’ve created a complete guide to running with your dog.
-So sit down, gave me paw, and enjoy the read!
+There are often a handful of questions that get thrown around when talking about running with a dog, therefore, we’ve put together this guide.
+From how to start running with your dog to essential gear, here’s what you need to know.

 Is it okay to take my dog running?